 Frequently Asked Questions About NJ LLC Law

-If an LLC operating agreement has a fixed duration, an expulsion that occurs before the end of the term may be a breach of agreement unless it is done for good cause or is done in accordance with the terms of the LLC operating agreement.
+If an LLC operating agreement has a fixed duration, an expulsion that occurs before the end of the term may be a breach of the agreement unless it is done for good cause or is done in accordance with the terms of the LLC operating agreement.

 Buying Out an Expelled LLC Member